THC Withdrawal & Detoxing

 - Appetite Loss

-Your Month of THC Withdrawal
+The First Month of THC Withdrawal

 Should You Use a Detox Regimen

 THC withdrawal is uncomfortable, and you want to be as safe as possible during this time.
-The best way to support your detox and get rid of symptoms more quickly is with a healthy diet, exercise, and emotional support system.
-You can use a THC detox kit to help get the remnants of cannabis out of your body ASAP.
+The best way to support your detox and get rid of symptoms more quickly is with a healthy diet, exercise, and an emotional support system.
+You can use a THC detox kit to help get the remnants of cannabis out of your body efficiently and effectively.
 Still, your body will be under some extra stress, so make sure that you have lots of water, plenty of healthy foods, and supportive people nearby.